dangazineu/agentza/experimental/reference/SPEC.md

 #### Terminology

-- **Custodian:** An entity identified by a public key, DID, etc., serving as an owner and validator of a block.
+- **Custodian:** An entity identified by a public key, DID, etc., serving as the owner and validator of a block.
 - **Genesis Block:** The first block in a microledger that does not reference any previous block.
 - **Multisig:** A methodology requiring multiple custodial signatures to validate a block.
 - **SAI:** Self-Addressing Identifier.